ismail-codar/IFC-GraphRAG-System/ifc_knowledge_graph/docs/implementation_plan.md

 # Implementation Plan: IFC to Neo4j Knowledge Graph

-This document outlines the implementation plan for converting IFC models into a Neo4j knowledge graph, following the design concept in `concept.md`.
+This document outlines the implementation plan for converting IFC models into a Neo4j knowledge graph.
 The plan is organized into phases with specific task checklists.

-## Phase 0: Environment Setup
+## Phase 0: Environment Setup ✅

-This initial phase focuses on creating the proper development environment with Python 3.12 (required for IfcOpenShell compatibility) and installing all necessary dependencies.
+This initial phase focused on creating the proper development environment with Python 3.12 (required for IfcOpenShell compatibility) and installing all necessary dependencies.

 ### Tasks: